TotallyGuy/Mannerism/Advancement.md

 |**Precision**| | | | | |
 |**Imagination**| | | | | |

-When you have marked a whole row or column, erase the markings, and advance the Manner or Skill by 1.
+When you have marked a whole row or column, erase the markings, and advance the subject by 1.

 If you complete two lines at once, advance them both, Manner and Skill.